PavleTek/Pavletek-backend-template/README.md

 # Edit .env with your database URL and JWT secret
 ```

-3. Set up the database:
+3. Set up the database (must have a propper databaseURL in order for prisma to connect to it):
 ```bash
 npx prisma generate
 npx prisma db push